Philosophical Café

 11.07.2022

-Institute for Philosophy of Children and Youth Karmeliterplatz 2, 2nd floor, meeting room G2, 8010 Graz Start 16.00 hrs.
+Karmeliterplatz 2, 2nd floor, meeting room G2, 8010 Graz Start 16.00 hrs.

 The consequences of the Corona pandemic are unclear for all areas of our society, culture, education, economy and politics.
 A deeper reflection from different perspectives is more important than ever.
 Throughout history, there have always been new crises and it seems that after one crisis, the next one immediately follows: Corona crisis, economic crisis, democracy crisis, refugee crisis, migration crisis, climate crisis.
 What is a "crisis" anyway?
 How can different types of crises be distinguished?
 What is the significance of crises?
 How can complex problems be solved?
 How do we interpret these situations?
 How will Corona change the world?